 The purchasing decision is to be based upon the suppliers response to: a specification of the goods, services or works (for a tender exempt process including the WALGA Preferred Supplier Arrangement); or a detailed specification for the open tender process; and pre-determined evaluation criteria that assesses all best and sustainable value considerations.
 The procurement decision is to be represented using the Evaluation Report template.
-Emergency Purchases Must be approved by the Shire President or by the Chief Executive Officer under delegation and reported to the next available Council Meeting.
-(Within Budget) Emergency Purchases (Not Included in Budget) Only applicable where, authorised in advance by the Shire President in accordance with s.6.8 of the Local Government Act 1995 and reported to the next available Council Meeting.
+Emergency Purchases (Within Budget) Must be approved by the Shire President or by the Chief Executive Officer under delegation and reported to the next available Council Meeting.
+Emergency Purchases (Not Included in Budget) Only applicable where, authorised in advance by the Shire President in accordance with s.6.8 of the Local Government Act 1995 and reported to the next available Council Meeting.
 Where the Shire has an established Panel of Pre-Qualified Suppliers relevant to the required purchasing category, the emergency supply must be obtained from the Panel suppliers.
 If however, no member of the Panel of Pre-qualified Suppliers or a suitable supplier from WALGA Preferred Supplier Arrangement is available, then the supply may be obtained from any supplier capable of providing the emergency purchasing requirement, and to the extent that it is reasonable in context of the emergency requirements, with due consideration of best and sustainable consideration.
-WALGA Services (excluding Preferred Supplier Program) sought and appropriately recorded.
-Recording is to be in accordance with the thresh eferred levels outlined above.
-Confirmed via Purchase Order or Contract/Agreement. oplier LGIS Services For the purchasing of LGIS insurance requirements and other LGIS Services that are outside of the mutual scheme, a minimum of one (1) written quotation is to be sought and appropriately recorded.
+WALGA Services (excluding Preferred Supplier Program) For the purchasing of WALGA Services, a minimum of one (1) written quotation is to be sought and appropriately recorded.
+Recording is to be in accordance with the threshold levels outlined above.
+Confirmed via Purchase Order or Contract/Agreement.
+LGIS Services For the purchasing of LGIS insurance requirements and other LGIS Services that are outside of the mutual scheme, a minimum of one (1) written quotation is to be sought and appropriately recorded.
 Confirmed via Purchase Order or Contract/Agreement.